Gamergate: Brianna Wu

+Other targets of harassment

 Gamergate supporters subjected others to similar harassment, doxing, and death threats.
 Those who came to the victims' defense were ridiculed as "white knights", or "social justice warriors" (SJWs); this characterization was intended, according to Heron, Belford and Goker, to neutralize any opposition by questioning their motives.
-The term "social justice warrior" emerged as the favored term of Gamergate proponents, resulting in its pejorative use becoming mainstream.
-Shortly after the Gamergate hashtag was coined, video game developer Phil Fish had his personal information, including various accounts and passwords, hacked and publicly posted in retaliation for defending Quinn and attacking her detractors.
+The term "social justice warrior" emerged as the favored term of Gamergate proponents to refer to their opponents, resulting in its pejorative use becoming mainstream.
+Shortly after the Gamergate hashtag was coined, video game developer Phil Fish had his personal information, including various accounts and passwords, hacked and publicly posted in retaliation for defending Quinn and attacking their detractors.
 The hacks and doxing also exposed documents relating to Fish's company, Polytron.
 As a result, Fish left the gaming industry and put Polytron up for sale, calling the situation "unacceptable" and saying, "it's not worth it".

 Harassment related to Gamergate continued for several months after the onset of the controversy.
 Two critics of Gamergate were targets of attempted "swatting"—hoaxed reports to emergency services intended to provoke a SWAT team response at the target's home.
 The Guardian reported that both swatting attempts were coordinated through the "baphomet" subforum of 8chan.
 After the initial rush of threats that caused her to flee her home, Wu documented receiving roughly 45 death threats by April 2015; Silicon Valley investor Marc Andreessen offered up to a $10,000 reward for information leading to the conviction of those who made the threats.
 Wu's studio, Giant Spacekat, withdrew from the Expo Hall of PAX East 2015.
 Wu cited security concerns, lack of confidence in the management and their failure to return calls.

 Actress and gamer Felicia Day wrote a blog post about her concerns over Gamergate and her fear of retaliation if she spoke against it.
 Almost immediately her home address and phone number were posted online, leading to harassing letters and phone calls.
 Actor Wil Wheaton and former NFL player Chris Kluwe also posted criticisms of Gamergate.
 Stephen Colbert questioned why men like Kluwe had not been threatened by Gamergate, noting that the targets were almost entirely women.